OpenCL/OpenCL/OpenCL.md

 # <a name="S-platforms"></a>Platforms and tools

+This chapter includes information about OpenCL platforms and

 ## <a name="S-platforms-sdks"></a>SDKs And OpenCL Implementations

 ### [AMD OpenCL™ Accelerated Parallel Processing - AMD APP SDK](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/)

-AMD OpenCL™ Accelerated Parallel Processing (APP) technology is a set of advanced hardware and software technologies that enable AMD graphics processing cores (GPU), working in concert with the system’s x86 cores (CPU), to execute heterogeneously to accelerate many applications beyond just graphics.
+> AMD OpenCL™ Accelerated Parallel Processing (APP) technology is a set of advanced hardware and software technologies that enable AMD graphics processing cores (GPU), working in concert with the system’s x86 cores (CPU), to execute heterogeneously to accelerate many applications beyond just graphics.

 The SDK provides samples, documentation, and other materials.
+GPU drivers must be installed in order to run OpenCL programs on AMD GPUs.

+##### Note
+> AMD Linux Catalyst driver are not being updated since 18.12.2015 (Crimson Edition 15.12).
+We recommend you to install and test AMDGPU-PRO driver (only OpenCL 1.2), or try AMD ROCm.

 Supported hardware:
  * AMD GPU